Vick clarifies no talks on 1-day Falcons deal

 Vick, a four-time Pro Bowler, explained the importance of retiring a Falcon.

 "I think that's where my identity lies as a player," he said.
-"I retired and I didn't reach out to anybody else in terms of where I wanted to retire or how I wanted to retire.
+"I retired, and I didn't reach out to anybody else in terms of where I wanted to retire or how I wanted to retire.
 I just wanted to do it quietly and just let things work out naturally.
 At the end of the day, it's just been a blessing to play here in the city of Atlanta.
 It's a place where I was really identified, where I think I made my legacy in such a short period of time.
 We set great moments, man.
 And I think it's something that I'll never forget, and the city as well."

 Vick was asked how progress can be made toward securing the one-day contract he desires.